Email Etiquette Pledge and Certificate

 - the code of ethical behavior regarding professional practice or action among the members of a profession in their dealings with each other

 This Pledge is for those who want to reflect on the importance of taking the time to be courteous.
-To spell-check, to say Hi and Thank You! in emails.
+For example, to spell-check, to say Hi and Thank You! in emails.

 Showing concern for those on the other side by our actions and words is simply common courtesy.
 And reflects our humanity.

 When you understand how technology works, you use it properly.
 That effort is part and parcel of participation.
 To hide behind this screen as an excuse to be lazy, crude, or appear uninformed is no longer acceptable.

-The goal is not to tell people what to do or hinder free speech, as some will immediately assume.
+As some will immediately assume, the goal is not to tell people what to do or hinder free speech.
 The purpose is to ensure the online world does not degrade to where we no longer want to participate.